-Take Off and Departure Procedures OBJECTIVE TECHNICAL PROCEDURAL NONTECHNICAL elements related to the National Airspace System by explaining: Preparation of Flight Plan of airspace.
-Airspace classes - their boundaries and specifications IFR/VFR for the following : o Class A. o Class B. o Class B. o Class D. o Class E. o Class F. o Class G. To determine that the applicant exhibits adequate knowledge of the elements by presenting and explaining a pre-planned flight as previously assigned by the Examiner (pre-planning at Examiner's discretion).
-The Examiner must ensure that the Applicant: Exhibits adequate knowledge of the aeroplane's performance capabilities by calculating the estimated time en-route and total fuel requirement based upon such factors as Power settings.
-Operating altitude or flight level.
-Wind.
-Fuel reserve requirements.
+ake Off and Departure Procedures

+OBJECTIVE TECHNICAL PROCEDURAL NONTECHNICAL

+elements related to the National Airspace System by explaining: of airspace.
+Airspace classes - their boundaries and specifications IFR/VFR for the following: o Class A. o Class B. o Class C. o Class D. o Class E. o Class F. o Class G. Special use airspace and other airspace areas.

+Preparation of Flight Plan

+To determine that the applicant exhibits adequate knowledge of the elements by presenting and explaining a pre-planned flight as previously assigned by the Examiner (pre-planning at Examiner's discretion).
+The Examiner must ensure that the Applicant: □ Exhibits adequate knowledge of the aeroplane's performance capabilities by calculating the estimated time en-route and total fuel requirement based upon such factors as ○ Power settings. ○ Operating altitude or flight level. ○ Wind. ○ Fuel reserve requirements. □ Selects and correctly